This post may contain affiliate links. Please read our disclosure policy.

 Storage instructions

-Let leftover pancakes cool completely, and wrap them in stacks of 2 or 3.
-They will stay fresh in the refrigerator for up to 2 days.
-Sprinkle lightly with water and refresh in the toaster.
+Short term – Let pancakes cool completely, then wrap in stacks of 2 or 3.
+Store in an airtight container in the refrigerator for up to 2 days.

 FAQs